ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 Routing in T0 needs to take the previous note into consideration.
 If you have public uplinks, your default route `0.0.0.0/0` must be routed through the public uplinks and any private routes must be routed through private uplinks.
 Configure your static routes to the gateway of your VPC subnet.
 {: note}

-You can provision only one pair of uplinks from the T0 Logical Router from the same Edge Cluster in the same VPC subnet.
+You can provision only one pair of uplinks from the T0 Logical Router from the same edge services cluster in the same VPC subnet.
 This limitation also includes T0 VRFs.
 Each T0 uplink pair must have its own VPC subnet.
 {: note}

 ## Tier-1 logical router
 {: #vpc-ryo-nsx-t-logical-routers-edge-tier-1}

 An NSX-T T1 logical router has downlink connections to the attached NSX-T segments and uplink connections to a single T0 logical router.
 The NSX Edge Nodes provide the compute capacity for the T1 logical routers.
 Each T1 logical router contains a service router (SR) and a distributed router (DR), same as with T0s.
-A DR runs as a kernel module distributed in hypervisors and SR is instantiated as a VRF on an Edge Cluster when a service is enabled and cannot be distributed.
+A DR runs as a kernel module distributed in hypervisors and SR is instantiated as a VRF on an edge services cluster when a service is enabled and cannot be distributed.

 In this design, one or more T1 logical routers can be created for the needs of your chosen topologies.

-You can deploy multiple T1s in the same Edge Cluster, but that Edge Cluster can have only one T0.
+You can deploy multiple T1s in the same edge services cluster, but that edge services cluster can have only one T0.
 {: note}

 ## VPC routing with Tier-0 logical routers